SimYiSY/App_Reviews_NLP/ReadMe.md

 |rate|int64|0 / 1|Rate of Good/Bad Reviews|

 ### Key Findings

+- How do the app ratings differ across different shopping apps?
+    - Users the wants to give a bad review will tend to just give a 1 rating
+    - Users that wants to give a good review will tend to just give a 5 rating
+    - Amazon seems to take the lead in having more bad reviews as compared to the other apps, especially App Issues , User interface and Account issues
+    - Wish has slightly higher negative delivery issue reviews
+    - AliExpress has High Refund issues.
+    - Shoppee takes the lead in Convenient app while ASOS takes the lead for User Interface
     - Bad reviews tend to have more word count as compared to Good reviews
     - More negative reviews are seen in 9am - 3pm period
     - More negative reviews on Tuesdays
     - Good Reviews are mostly on Convenient App and User Interface
     - Bad reviews are mostly on User Interface, App Issues and Purchase Experience
     - There is more negative reviews in 9am - 3pm period, and on Tuesdays
     - There is quite a number of reviews being 1 word, or otherwise rated wrongly by the user, (e.g. review: Excellent, Rating: 1)
+- Is there any specific group of users we can look out for to improve the app?
+    - The categories for Good Reviews are:  Convenient App, User Interface, Variety & Price, User Experience, Shopping Experience, Delivery, Consumer Satisfaction, In-App Actitives, Recommendations, Customer Service
+    - The categories for Bad Reviews are:  Account Issues, Poor Seller Feedback, User Interface, Payment Issue, Poor Customer Service, Product Issue, App Issues, Delivery Issue, Refund, Product Listing Issues
+- Are there any specific improvement we can work on to further improve user satisfaction of the app?
-- Delivery seems to have a dip in rating from March to April.
+    - Ratings for Refund seems to take a dip in March
-- Refund is consistently low for Negative Reviews
+    - Ratings for Refund and Poor Seller Feedback is consistently low across the week.
+    - Consumer Satisfaction is always going lower as compared to other topics in the good reviews sector
+    - Customer Service and Consumer satisfaction is consistently lower in the week compared to other categories in good reviews
+    - Delivery, Consumer Satisfaction and Recommendations are scored lower in good reviews.
+    - Poor Seller feedback and refunds are scored lower in bad reviews
     - Base on compound scores, Delivery and Product tend to be very low as compared to other categories.
+    - To summarise, it is important to look into customer satisfaction for the app, where Customer Service, Refund, Delivery and Recommendations are import factors to look out for.
+    - It is also important to put some focus on sellers that are doing bad on the platform.

 ### Metrics
 Using the following metrics to evaluate the models: